In a bloody year in Minneapolis, one gun could be key to solving 14 shootings

 Solving these 14 crimes would provide a welcome boon in case closure rates for law enforcement in the Twin Cities.

-This month, the toll of people maimed or killed by gunshots this year surpassed 500 in Minneapolis, more than double 2019 and by far the highest in 15 years.
-Guns were used in almost all of the city’s 79 homicides this year, the highest homicide count since the violent mid-90s era when the city was known as “Murderapolis.”
+In November, the toll of people maimed or killed by gunshots this year surpassed 500 in Minneapolis, more than double the 2019 figure and by far the highest in 15 years.
+Guns were used in almost all the city's 79 homicides this year, the highest homicide count since the violent mid-1990s era when the city was known as "Murderapolis."

-“We know there’s a very limited number of people who account for the vast majority of gun violence that occurs on our streets,” said MacDonald.
+"We know there's a very limited number of people who account for the vast majority of gun violence that occurs on our streets," MacDonald said.

 This summer, the U.S. Attorney's Office in Minnesota started a task force with federal agents and local police designed to take some of those shooters off the streets.
 In 60 days, the task force confiscated 156 guns, leading to 22 federal charges, MacDonald said.